-The self-paced online SAS Facilitator Training Course provides professionals with the knowledge and skills necessary to effectively deliver the SAS Small Group program.
-To offer the SAS Small Group program in the community, professionals must complete the SAS Facilitator Training Course.
+The self-paced online SAS Facilitator Training Course provides professionals with the knowledge and skills required to effectively deliver the SAS Small Group program.
+To offer the SAS Small Group program service, professionals must complete the SAS Facilitator Training Course.
 During the 14 hours of flexible training, professionals gain the knowledge and skills to:

-- Assess the social functioning of children with social and emotional challenges; - Deliver a comprehensive social skills program to children with social and emotional challenges and their parents through the SAS software; - Tailor the program content and teaching methods to meet individual child or parent needs; - Promote the generalisation and maintenance of children's emotional regulation and friendship skills at home and at school; - Manage common process issues that arise when facilitating group programs for children with social and emotional challenges and their parents; - Evaluate the effectiveness of a social skills program for children with social and emotional challenges; and - Identify indicators that a child and/or family require additional support.
+- Assess the social needs of children; - Deliver a comprehensive program to children (that typically present with social and emotional goals) and their parents through the SAS online platform; - Tailor the program content and teaching methods to meet individual child or parent needs; - Promote the generalisation and maintenance of children's emotional regulation, problem solving and social skill application at home and at school; - Manage common process issues that arise when facilitating group programs for children with social and emotional needs and their parents; - Evaluate the effectiveness of the program for diversifying child's social and emotional skills; - Identify indicators that a child and/or family require additional support.